Fees and Funding 2018/19

 There are many options available for financing your post graduate studies so it is important that you find out what funding you can get.

-Postgraduate loans up to a maximum value of £10,000 are now available.
+Postgraduate loans up to a maximum value of £10,609 are now available for those who are due to start their postgraduate studies on or after 1st August 2018.
 These loans are available for all taught and research Masters programmes in all subjects for both full-time and part-time study.
 The loans can be used for tuition fees, living costs and other study expenses as you see fit.

 For further information: